dhehwa84/ToDoTest/README.md

  - Then you can start the server

 ### Client Configuration
- - Run `npm instal`, all dependancies should be installed
+ - Run `npm install`, all dependancies should be installed
  - Then you can start the server.